After-sales services during an asset's lifetime: collaborative planning of system upgrades: Analysis of the base case

 For concave cycle cost functions, it is optimal to never upgrade.
 Intuitively, this statement can be explained as follows.
 If it would be optimal to execute at least one upgrade during the lifetime, then due to the concavity of the cycle cost function, an optimal strategy would be to immediately execute all upgrades at the start of the asset's lifetime.
-But since an upgrade always comes with a positive cost, this implies it is best to never upgrade at all.
+But since an upgrade always comes with a positive cost, this implies it is best to never upgrade at all. {We formalize this result in Lemma~\ref{lem:ConcaveNeverUpgrade}.}

 \begin{lemma} Suppose that $C(t)$ is concave for all $t \in [0,H]$.
-Then, it is optimal to never do any upgrades. \end{lemma}
+Then, it is optimal {to never upgrade}. \end{lemma}